LunarG/gfxreconstruct/tools/convert/README.md

 specified GFXReconstruct capture file.
 Use `--output` to override the default filename for the output.

-Compile with the CONVERT_EXPERIMENTAL_D3D12 flag in order to enable convertion of D3D12 captures.
+Compile with the CONVERT_EXPERIMENTAL_D3D12 flag in order to enable conversion of D3D12 captures.

 ```text